vackosar/vackosar.github.io/_posts/2022-01-09-7-powers-moats-through-lens-of-modified-dibellos-business-mental-model.md

 Note 1: Nick Huber of Sweaty Startup seems to be thinking along the two of the main dimensions describes "[Every company has a customer or a employee problem](https://www.youtube.com/watch?v=OJmT9n0XbIU)".

 Note 2: Every company seems have to involve some transformation between two types of goods (input, output or bi-directional) and exchange of them in the market.
-Even annuity is transformation of a lump sum into time-distributed payments (capital over time).
+Even annuity is transformation of a lump sum into a contract of time-distributed payments (capital over time).

 Finance above plays a role of monitoring of quantitative attributes of the exchanges, the Demand is the exchange itself, the Supply is involved with the processes and algorithms used to achieve the transformation.